 - Cornell undergraduate and graduate student research assistance of up to $1,000 (this may be a budget line in a larger project or a standalone microgrant)

 Funds from this grant cycle are intended to support activities occurring through June 30, 2023.
 Please note that this funding pool is not intended to defray costs associated with publication or to support travel to attend a conference.

 The competition will be adjudicated by the Humanities Council.

-Applicants should submit the following materials as one .pdf file:
+Applications should consist of the following materials in a single .pdf file: